gae-init/gae-init-docs/main/templates/guide/guide.md

 runs your dev-server on [http://localhost:8080](http://localhost:8080) with `./run.py -s`.

-What we didn't mention in the Tutorial is that you typically want start a second `./run.py -w` in a different terminal window to watch for changes in `*.coffee` and `*.less` files and automagically trigger a recompilation (also see our Frequent Tasks section [running the dev-server](#run_dev_server) for some more included batteries).
+What we didn't mention in the Tutorial is that you typically want to start a second `./run.py -w` in a different terminal window to watch for changes in `*.coffee` and `*.less` files and automagically trigger a recompilation (also see our Frequent Tasks section [running the dev-server](#run_dev_server) for some more included batteries).

 `./run.py` can also flush your dev-server's datastore `-f`, so you can start from scratch with a fresh store without worrying about interference with already